-Background.
-Recent data suggest that both word valence and arousal modulate subsequent cognitive processing.
+Background: Recent data suggest that both word valence and arousal modulate subsequent cognitive processing.
 However, whether valence or arousal makes a stronger contribution to cognitive processing is less understood.

-Methods.
-The present study performed three experiments that varied the valence (positive or negative) and arousal (high or low) of prime-target word pairs in a lexical decision-priming task.
-Affective priming was derived from pure valence (Experiment 1), pure arousal (Experiment 2), or a combination of valence and arousal (Experiment 3).
-Results.
-By comparing three types of priming effects, we found an effect of valence on affective priming was obvious regardless of whether the relationship of the prime-target varied with valence, arousal, or the combination of valence and arousal.
-In contrast, an effect of arousal on affective priming only appeared in the condition that based on the arousal relationship of the prime-target pair.
-Moreover, the valence-driven priming effect, arousal-driven priming effect, and emotional-driven priming effect were modulated by valence type but not by arousal level of word stimuli.
-Conclusion.
-The present results revealed a pattern of valence and arousal in semantic networks, indicating that the valence information of emotional words tends to be more stable than arousal information within the semantic system, at least in the present lexical decision-priming task.

-Subjects Psychiatry and Psychology Keywords Valence, Arousal, Affective priming, Prime strength, Lexical decision

-INTRODUCTION
+9 Methods: The present study performed three experiments that varied the valence (positive or

+10 negative) and arousal (high or low) of prime-target word pairs in a lexical decision-priming task.

+Affective priming was derived from pure valence (Experiment 1), pure arousal (Experiment 2), or

+12 a combination of valence and arousal (Experiment 3).

+13 Results: By comparing three types of priming effects, we found an effect of valence on affective arousal, or the combination of valence and arousal.
+In contrast, an effect of arousal on affective

+14 priming was obvious regardless of whether the relationship of the prime-target varied with valence,

+16 priming only appeared in the condition that based on the arousal relationship of the prime-target 17 pair.
+Moreover, the valence-driven priming effect, arousal-driven priming effect, and emotional-

+18 driven priming effect were modulated by valence type but not by arousal level of word stimuli.

+19 Conclusion: The present results revealed a pattern of valence and arousal in semantic networks,

+20 indicating that the valence information of emotional words tends to be more stable than arousal

+21 information within the semantic system, at least in the present lexical decision-priming task.

+37 Introduction

-Emotions influence our everyday lives in several ways.
-In a continuous flow of information, we must focus, select, store, and retrieve relevant information.
-Amazingly, we are able to automatically evaluate the affective value of all incoming stimulus information within a few milliseconds.
-Evaluation that is associated with affect and feelings helps people initiate subsequent appropriate behavioral responses.
-Although the processing of affective information has traditionally been assessed using self-reports, in which participants explicitly evaluate the affective information of stimuli, self-reports have inherent limitations.
-For example, if participants do not want to report their true feelings
+38 Emotions influence our everyday life in several ways.
+In a continuous flow of information, 39 we have to focus, select, store, and retrieve relevant information.
+Amazingly, we are able to 40 constantly and automatically evaluate the affective value of all incoming stimulus information 41 within a few milliseconds.
+Evaluation associated with affect and feelings helps people to initiate subsequent appropriate behavioral responses such as cute baby, barking dog, or moldy bread.
+42 43 Although peoples' processing of affective information of an object or issue have traditionally been 44 assessed with self-report evaluation measures (it requires participants to explicitly evaluate affective information of stimuli), limitations of self-report assessments are obvious.
+For example, 45 46 if participants do not want to report their true feeling or have a deliberative consideration to some 47 stimuli, they might misreport their attitude and affective evaluations (Herring et al., 2013).